Should I start releasing YouTube content? I'm considering it! Vote by subscribing to my presently-empty channel and turning on notifications!

 NR/NAD and Sirtuin Activators to address Epigenetic Alterations

-Cold exposure (cold showers, plunges, and keeping the house temperature cooler all winter) - to reduce inflammation, ramp up mitochondrial efficiency, and improve immunity.
+Cold exposure (cold showers, plunges, and keeping the house temperature cooler all winter & while sleeping) - to reduce inflammation, ramp up mitochondrial efficiency, improve immunity, and improve sleep quality.

-Time-restricted eating, occasional fasting and rapamycin to address deregulated nutrient sensing, mitochondrial dysfunction, cellular senescence, minimize altered intercellular communication, correct disabled macro-autophagy and chronic inflammation.
+Time-restricted eating, occasional fasting and rapamycin to induce autophagy and address deregulated nutrient sensing, loss of proteostasis, mitochondrial dysfunction, cellular senescence, minimize altered intercellular communication, correct disabled macro-autophagy and chronic inflammation.
 Because I am now quite lean, in order to maintain hard-earned muscle, my days of doing longer, 5-day fasts are probably over.

 Plasmapheresis (via regular plasma donations) to remove misfolded, oxidized, and damaged proteins, addressing loss of proteostasis, and altered intercellular communication.